The Joe White Scholarship

 Criteria

-The successful applicant must have exhibited an interest in community activities, usually through participation in community groups or community service; a positive attitude to learning and the ability to achieve a satisfactory academic level; be able and willing to enthusiastically participate in the life of the school and to demonstrate that he would benefit from the opportunity that a BGS education would provide.
-Whilst the Scholarship is not necessarily dependent on excellence in any particular field, an enthusiastic attitude to academic pursuits, be they science or humanities orientated, would be expected.
+The successful applicant must have exhibited an interest in community activities, usually through participation in community groups or community service; a positive attitude to learning and the ability to achieve a high standard of academic effort; be able and willing to enthusiastically participate in the life of the School and to demonstrate that he would benefit from the opportunity that a BGS education would provide.

 The award of the Scholarship is based on: